DinoChiesa/Service-Extension-APIKey-Check/extension/README.md

 # Demonstration Authz service extension

-* The service  built with Java21.
+* The service builds with Java21.
   You should be able to use Java24 as well.

 ## Disclaimer